mongodb/docs/source/includes/qe-tutorials/node/README.md

    > **Note:** `mongodb-client-encryption` must be version 2.8.0 or later.
    > For more information on compatible package versions, see the
    > [Driver Compatibility Table](https://www.mongodb.com/docs/manual/core/queryable-encryption/reference/compatibility/).
+   >
+   > When using Node.js driver version `6.0.0` or later,
+   > `mongodb-client-encryption` must have the same major version number as the driver.

 1. In `queryable-encryption-tutorial.js`, replace the placeholder `<Your KMS Provider Name>` with a valid KMS provider name.